Wish World: Plot

 In Bavaria, 1865, the Rani seizes a seventh son of a seventh son of a seventh son, a newborn incarnation of Desiderium, a god with the power to make wishes reality.
 On 23 May 2025, the Doctor and Belinda Chandra awaken in the reality created by the Rani as a married couple with an infant daughter, Poppy.
-Conrad Clark, who tells stories on television about the Doctor and the Time Lords to the world, uses Desirderium to project his vision of society over Earth.
+Conrad Clark, who tells stories on television about the Doctor and the Time Lords to the world, uses Desiderium to project his vision of society over Earth.
 Ruby Sunday, aware that something is wrong with the world, is unable to convince the Doctor of her concerns.

 The Doctor, living under the name John Smith, goes to work for UNIT, which in the altered reality works with National Insurance, where he witnesses the Rani returning to her Bone Palace, which presides over London.
 Meanwhile, Belinda begins to question her role as Poppy's mother when she cannot recall her birth.
 Ruby encounters UNIT's scientific advisor, Shirley Bingham, who now lives in a makeshift camp with other displaced disabled citizens.
 The group shares with Ruby their awareness of reality's altered state.

-Upon his return home from work, the Doctor watches Conrad's transmission, which is disrupted by images of both his granddaughter Susan Foreman and Rogue, the latter warning him that the reality he is in is wrong, since doubting the reality causes objects to fall through other solid objects.
+Upon his return home from work, the Doctor watches Conrad's transmission, which is disrupted by images of both his granddaughter Susan Foreman and bounty hunter Rogue, the latter warning him that the reality he is in is wrong, since doubting the reality causes objects to fall through other solid objects.
 The Doctor observes proof of this and shares his discovery with Belinda, but she calls the police about his doubts as in this reality, expressing doubts is against the law.
 Mrs Flood, posing as a police officer, has Belinda arrested alongside the Doctor.
 The pair are brought to the Bone Palace, as Ruby and Shirley use a UNIT tablet to prepare to hijack Conrad's next transmission.

 In the Bone Palace, the Rani gloats to the Doctor, and reminds him of who she and Mrs Flood are.
 She reveals her plan is to rescue Omega, the creator of the Time Lords, by creating a compromised reality which would then be destroyed by people living in the world doubting that reality.
 Just before midnight on 24 May, reality begins to collapse and the Doctor falls from the Rani's tower, regains his memories and claims that Poppy is truly his daughter.